Fred Silverman: History

 After he quit NBC, Silverman formed his own production company in order to sign a deal with MGM and United Artists, who had specialized in film and television production, with George Reeves as Silverman's partner.
 Shortly afterwards, he named his production company InterMedia Entertainment Co.
 In 1982, Silverman had sixteen development projects, but none of them got to series.
 It was reported that the company was working on The World of Entertainment with Gene Kelly.

 In 1982, his InterMedia Entertainment Company had partnered with Marvel Productions to create a joint venture.
 In 1983, he partnered with Alan Thicke, along with Metromedia Producers Corporation for a syndicated late night show Thicke of the Night, which was designed to compete against The Tonight Show Starring Johnny Carson.
-After several failed attempts to sell a primetime show, Silverman and MGM/UA began successfully sold We Got It Made to NBC in 1983.
+After several failed attempts to sell a primetime show, Silverman and MGM/UA successfully sold We Got It Made to NBC in 1983.
 It didn't catch on and was gone after one season, although it did see a one-year revival in syndication for the 1987 season.

 In 1984, Silverman secured a deal with Walt Disney Pictures to produce theatrical motion pictures, with the first release slated by late 1985, but it never happened.
 Silverman also produced the first Perry Mason telemovie, which came out in 1985, and marked the first writing-producing collaboration partnership between Silverman, writer Dean Hargrove and production company Viacom Productions.

 Silverman also produced, with Earl Hamner, the drama Morningstar/Eveningstar, which was produced by Lorimar Productions and debuted on CBS in 1986.
-Later that year, he reunited with We Got It Made producer Gordon Farr and movie studio De Laurentiis Entertainment Group to produce Isabel Sanford's Honeymoon Hotel for access syndication, which aired a trial week in January 1987, but was cancelled after DEG went bankrupt just before production was set to resume.
+Later that year, he reunited with We Got It Made producer Gordon Farr and movie studio De Laurentiis Entertainment Group (DEG) to produce Isabel Sanford's Honeymoon Hotel for access syndication, which aired a trial week in January 1987, but was cancelled after DEG went bankrupt just before production was set to resume.
 Silverman and Farr also produced the sitcom California Girls, with DEG and Viacom as distributor, but it failed to sell.
 It was around that time that InterMedia was renamed The Fred Silverman Company.
 Also later that year, NBC had reached a deal with syndicator MGM Television to revive We Got it Made for the 1987–88 season in syndication.

 Silverman also produced One of the Boys for NBC, in association with Stefan Phillips, Blake Hunter, Martin Cohan and Columbia Pictures Television.

 During the game-show revival that followed the success of Who Wants to Be a Millionaire, Silverman resurrected the 1950s game show Twenty One for NBC in 2000.
 A few years later, he returned to ABC in an advisory capacity.

 In 1995, he was awarded the Women in Film Lucy Award in recognition of excellence and innovation in creative works that have enhanced the perception of women through the medium of television.
 In 1999, Silverman was inducted into the Academy of Television Arts and Sciences Hall of Fame.